fpoirotte/python-libxml2/README.md

 I saw similar attempts in the past but it seems they were largely outdated (the latest release I found contained libxml2 2.4.x ...).
 In addition, other packages I found could not be audited / rebuilt from source.
 Hopefully, this repository should be small enough that it is easy to audit if necessary.

+If [PEP 725](https://peps.python.org/pep-0725/) ever gets adopted, it is expected that this repository will become obsolete, as the same goal could then be achieved using the mechanisms proposed there.

 ## Installation